LiZhuoRan0/2025-JSAC-RadiationPatternReconfigurableAntenna/README.md

 # 2025-JSAC-RadiationPatternReconfigurableAntenna

+Simulation codes for our paper, titled *Radiation Pattern Reconfigurable FAS-Empowered Interference-Resilient UAV Communication*, which has been accepted by **IEEE JSAC** and will be available on [arXiv](https://arxiv.org/) and [IEEE](https://ieeexplore.ieee.org/Xplore/home.jsp) soon.

 <figure>
     <img src="./Scene.jpg" alt="场景描述">
     <figcaption>Radiation pattern reconfigurable antenna and its application in enhancing interference-resilient UAV communications across various scenarios: